Overview of superconductivity in field-cooled magnetic materials: INTRODUCTION

 Another way to fabricate unconventional superconductor is by chemical manipulation.
 The most famous example is copper-oxide superconductor.
 The parent compound $La_2CuO_4$ is an antiferromagnetic Mott insulator with N\'{e}el temperature $T_N = 300 K$.
 The parent compound can be doped by substituting some of the trivalent $La$ by divalent $Sr$.
 The result is that $x$ holes are added to the $Cu-O$ plane in $La_{2-x}Sr_xCuO_4$, which is called hole doping.
 The hole-doping suppresses the antiferromagnetic order and at $x=0.03-0.05$ hole concentration the system undergoes quantum antiferromagnetic-paramagnetic transition.
 After suppression of the antiferromagnetism, superconductivity appears, ranging from $x=0.06-0.25$ \cite{Bednorz86}.
 The electron doping is realized in the compound $Nd_{2-x}Ce_xCuO_4$ \cite{Tokura89} when $x$ electrons are added.
 Details are given in many review articles and books, for example \cite{Ginsberg89,Dagotto94,Anderson97,Lee06}.

 In the present Overview we discuss theoretically the emergence of superconductivity in field cooled magnetic materials.
-As examples we consider spin $s=1/2$ antiferromagnetic insulator, chromium spinel $FeCr_2S_4$ and $F^{2+}$ ferromagnetic iron.
+As examples we consider spin $s=1/2$ antiferromagnetic insulator and chromium spinel $FeCr_2S_4$.
 We also discuss some perspective antiferromagnetic compounds.